admpub/jquery.x/README.md

 	$.x

 You will mostly use this object to register and define your application components.
-Like your Controllers, plugins, Filters, and Custom Events.
+Like your Controllers, Plugins, and Custom Events.

 	//register a Controller
 	$.x.controller('controllerId', function(controller, view){});
 	//register an plugin
 	$.x.plugin('pluginId', function(element, attributes){});
-	//register a Filter
-	$.x.plugin('filterId', function(value){});
 	//register an event
 	$.x.on('eventId', function(eventObj){});
 	//trigger an event